jrcanseenooo-git/protecteen-amis/README.md

 ## Recommended hybrid setup

-1. Add `appscript-rpc-adapter.gs` to the existing Apps Script backend project.
+1. Confirm the existing Apps Script backend deployment exposes the RPC `doPost` endpoint used by `/api/rpc`.
-2. Deploy the Apps Script project as a Web App.
+2. Manage the existing Apps Script Web App deployment; do not create a new deployment URL for routine updates.
 3. Copy the Web App URL, which usually looks like:
    `https://script.google.com/macros/s/.../exec`
 4. Set `APPS_SCRIPT_WEB_APP_URL` in `.env` for local dev and in Vercel